-In 1942, the United States and the Soviet Union were allies in the fight against Germany in World War II.
+In 1942, the United States and the Soviet Union allied in the fight against Germany during World War II.
 Norman Rees, an engineer who specialized in petroleum, began sympathizing with the communist cause and started helping the Russians.
 For the next 30 years he never stopped.

-Rees provided the Russians with designs for petroleum processing plants and equipment.
-His biggest contribution to the Russian: He shared a technology that greatly improves the yield of gasoline from crude oil.
+Rees made his biggest contribution to the Russian oil industry in 1950, when he shared a technology that greatly improves the yield of gasoline from crude oil.
+He also provided the Russians with designs for petroleum processing plants and equipment.

 The grateful Russian nation awarded Rees a medal for his activities and granted him a pension, in addition to some $30,000 for his help.
 The United States, however, no longer having an alliance with the USSR after the conclusion of World War II, viewed Rees as an enemy spy.

 In 1971, the FBI approached Rees.
 The engineer lived in a retirement community, Heritage Village, in Southbury, Conn., though he still did some consulting.
 A neighbor told the New York Times he always thought him a conservative who voted Republican.

 The FBI had learned of his spying activities.
 The agency did not want to arrest him, but to use Rees as a double agent.
 For the next four years, Rees would keep up his contacts with the Russian government.
 Now, however, the FBI tailed him to all his meetings, using them to identify Russian operatives in the United States.

 Late in 1975, two reporters for the Dallas Times Herald newspaper learned of Rees’ activities.
 They confronted him, and Rees admitted his spying to them.
 He had long ago come to regret his activities.
 “Looking back on it now, it’s enough to make me sick,” he said.

 The reporters pressed Rees about whether he had ever helped Julius and Ethel Rosenberg pass nuclear secrets to the Russians.
 He took a polygraph, but it was not conclusive.